dotenvx/dotenvx.github.io/blog/_posts/2024-07-01-dotenvx-pro-choosing-an-architecture.md

 Everything I described above you can do already, for free, with [dotenvx](https://github.com/dotenvx/dotenvx).

-But as your team grows and Yamil needs to share production decryption keys with his new devops hires, [dotenvx pro](https://github.com/dotenvx/dotenvx/issues/259) should make that easy and safe.
+But as your team grows and Yamil needs to share production decryption keys with his new devops hires, [dotenvx-pro](https://github.com/dotenvx/dotenvx/issues/259) should make that easy and safe.
 Zero-knowledge architecture is a good choice here - it would allow passing of these private decryption keys without dotenvx reading them.
 If a breach on our servers happened, your secrets would still be safe.
 All the attacker would gain are public keys and encrypted data.

 One final note, I think zero-knowledge is in the spirit of [dotenv](https://github.com/motdotla/dotenv).
 It's never been a tool that could read your secrets.